GMP-Script-Workshop/.gmpa/README.md

 # .gmpa
-Server and Client files for GMP.
+Server and Client files for GMP and G2MP.